Out My Way

-Out My Way is an EP by American alternative rock band Meat Puppets, released in 1986 by SST Records.
-It features a more hard rock-oriented sound than on previous releases, leading some critics to say that the sound is similar to the southern/hard rock stylings of ZZ Top.
+Out My Way is the second EP by the American band Meat Puppets, released in 1986 by SST Records.
 The EP was reissued in 1999 by Rykodisc, with additional bonus tracks.

-Production
+The album features a more hard rock-oriented compared to the band's previous releases.
+Critics and listeners say that the sound is similar to the southern/hard rock stylings of ZZ Top.

+Background

 The cover art is by Curt Kirkwood.
-The EP was issued while Curt recovered from a broken finger.
+The EP was recorded and released while Curt was recovering from a broken finger.

 Critical reception

 AllMusic wrote that "the EP showed that the Puppets were moving on from their early punk sound to a more traditional rock direction."
 Robert Christgau called the EP "a departure, toward a less spacy, more bottomy hardcore-gone-folkloric."
 Trouser Press praised "an utterly crazed raveup of 'Good Golly Miss Molly,'” writing that it "merely caps off a diverse collection of occasionally funky, occasionally psychedelic, occasionally countryfied rock tunes."